 - Complete all course and program requirements of their graduate degree program. - Students must complete 80 percent of the program requirements in residence.
 Program residence requirements may vary from the guidelines of the Office of Graduate Studies and are described in the individual program requirements for the degree.
-The 80 percent rule applies to all programs unless more stringent requirements are listed by individual programs. - A student must achieve a minimum 3.0 overall grade point average in all courses counted toward the degree unless the individual program has a more stringent grade point average requirement. - A master's degree program requires the completion of a graduate thesis or project.
+The 80 percent rule applies to all programs unless more stringent requirements are listed by individual programs. - A student must achieve a minimum 3.0 overall grade point average in all courses counted toward the degree unless the individual program has a more stringent grade point average requirement. - A maximum of two Cs may be used to meet degree requirements. - A master's degree program requires the completion of a graduate thesis or project.
 The thesis or project must be prepared in a style and format that is prescribed by the specific degree program.
 Copies of the signed thesis or project must be submitted to the Associate Provost for Academic Affairs in the Office of Graduate Studies upon completion.